Vuzix/sdk-usbcviewer/README.md

 when the device being worn on the right eye.
 Note: The axes from the SDK different are different than the raw data described in the M400C data sheet.

 ![M400-C Sensor Orientation](docs/M400C-Android_Sensors.png)

+## Touchpad Contol Interface
+The Touchpad interface is `USBCDeviceManager.shared(context).touchpadInterface`.
+You can disable/enable the touchpad with `USBCDeviceManager.shared(context).touchpadInterface?.setTouchPadEnabled(true/false)`
+You can swap the horizontal, vertical, pan, scroll and zoom directions by calling:
+`USBCDeviceManager.shared(context).touchpadInterface?.setTouchPadOrientation(<TouchPadSettings>)`  and passing in a TouchPadSettings object.

 ## Technical Support
 Developers that own Vuzix USB-C viewer hardware may direct integration questions to